Call us on 020 8805 2020 to speak to a trained advisor

 On the Move

 • Walking aids including Walking SticksWalking Frames and Rollators.
-In particular see our LaserCane, Walking Stick and U-Step Rollator which have been specifically designed for Parkinson’s, with the option of laser technology to help overcome ‘freezing’.
+In particular see our LaserCane, Walking Stick and Rollz rollator which have been specifically designed for Parkinson’s, with the option of laser technology to help overcome ‘freezing’.

 • Wheelchairs, from the simplest to the most sophisticated according to you needs.